NEW APPLICATION SYSTEM COMING SOON.................SHOULD BE AVAILABLE by September 1, 2016

-Applications to the Molecular & Cellular Biology Program are submitted via the Biosciences Centralized Application System.
+Applications to the Molecular & Cellular Biology Program are submitted via the Preliminary Application System.
 You will receive a username and password that will allow you to return to work on your application over several sessions.
 Your information is transmitted through a secure server and is kept confidential until you submit your application.
 There is no application fee.

 Correspondence as well as technical support messages will come from firstname.lastname@example.org.
 If you use a spam-blocking tool, please be sure to add this e-mail address to your list of known/safe addresses.

 Applications are evaluated by the Molecular & Cellular Biology Program Admissions Committee based on the following areas:

 - Nature and quality of the undergraduate/graduate program the student has undertaken

 - GRE and TOEFL (international applicants)

 An application will not be evaluated until the following items have been received:

 - Unofficial transcripts (if you are admitted to the program official transcripts will be required)

 - 3 letters of recommendation